bruno-strandberg/MONA/README.md

 * SummaryParser should have a TChain instead of TTree to allow attaching several files.

 * It may be an idea that SummaryParser uses some event class instead of a flat tree.
 Needs thought, though.

+* Interactive python setup script that asks for OscProb, Jpp with root 6, etc, paths and creates the setenv.sh script.

 Done
 ----